Simple vegetarian stuffed mushrooms with a herb butter filling. Incredibly aromatic mushroom appetizer, side dish or light meal.

 - If you happen to have too much filling, don't worry, eat it on bread or stuff a tomato with it.
 Or store it as mentioned above.

 Vegetarian Stuffed Mushrooms (with Herb Butter)

 - 6-8 medium brown mushrooms depending on their size

 - 1 shallot

 - a little lemon juice

-- Heat the tablespoon olive oil in a pan and cook the shallot for about 2-3 minutes or until soft.
-Add the chopped mushroom stems and continue cooking for further 2 minutes or until the stems are soft as well.
+- Cook vegetables: Heat the olive oil in a non-stick pan and cook the shallot for about 2-3 minutes or until soft.
+Add the chopped mushroom stems and continue cooking for further 2 minutes or until the stems are soft.

-- Place the almonds, the roughly chopped garlic cloves, herbs and the cubed butter in a food processor.
+- Filling: Place the almonds, the roughly chopped garlic cloves, herbs, and cubed butter in a food processor.
 Process shortly to obtain a slightly rough paste.
 Add a little lemon juice and salt and pepper to taste.

-- Place the mushrooms in the prepared casserole dish and fill them with the almond filling.
+- Bake: Fill the mushroom caps and place them in the prepared casserole dish.
 Bake for about 10 – 15 minutes until they are soft and the butter is melted.

-- Serve them immediately with baguette and green salad.
+- Serve immediately with baguette and salad, for instance.